Chimney Repair & Sweep Services

-Welcome to Masonry chimney repair New jersey, masonry chimney and fireplace is constructed of a variety of masonry and metal materials, including brick, mortar, concrete, concrete block, stone, flue tile, steel and cast iron.
-Chimney repair New Jersey and masonry chimneys contain combinations of, or possibly all of, these materials, most of which are adversely affected by direct contact with water or water penetration.
+Welcome to Masonry Chimney repair New jersey, masonry chimney and fireplace is constructed of a variety of masonry and metal materials, including brick, mortar, concrete, concrete block, stone, flue tile, steel and cast iron.
+Chimney repair and masonry chimneys contain combinations of, or possibly all of, these materials, most of which are adversely affected by direct contact with water or water penetration.

 How Does Water Damage my Chimney?

 Chimneys are traditionally of two types, Masonry or Factory Built.
 In either case stone and bricks may be involved as either a structural element or as a veneer.
 When rain water is absorbed into the stone or bricks, or when it collects on the small bed joints of the masonry chimney, it will freeze and thaw in a repeating and systematic way and destroy the integrity of the chimney.
 All masonry chimney construction materials will suffer accelerated deterioration as a result of prolonged contact with water.
 Masonry materials deteriorate quickly and the moisture that has penetrated the materials periodically freezes and expands causing undue stress to masonry chimney.
 Water in the chimney also causes rust in steel, sheetmetal, and cast iron, weakening or destroying the metal.